 Semantria will output all facets that appear twice in your document.

 Semantria offers a full suite of NLP features for many languages: English, French, Spanish, Portuguese, Italian, German, Mandarin, Dutch, Korean, Japanese, Malay, Indonesian, and Singlish.
-In addition, Semantria offers a more limited set of NLP features for Arabic and Russian.
+In addition, Semantria offers a more limited set of NLP features for Arabic, Russian, Swedish, Danish and Norwegian.

 Semantria’s partner, Diffbot, provides you with quick and easy way to retrieve the raw data you need for analysis.
 Diffbot’s APIs allow you to, among other things, automatically crawl entire sites, identify pages that contain articles, and send the text to Semantria for full analysis.